Meridian (NASDAQ:MRBK) Trading Up 2.1%

-Separately, Piper Sandler dropped their target price on Meridian to $39.00 in a research report on Friday, November 4th.
+Separately, Piper Sandler reduced their price objective on Meridian to $39.00 in a research note on Friday, November 4th.

 Meridian Announces Dividend

-The business also recently declared a quarterly dividend, which was paid on Monday, November 21st.
-Shareholders of record on Monday, November 14th were given a dividend of $0.20 per share.
+The business also recently announced a quarterly dividend, which was paid on Monday, November 21st.
+Investors of record on Monday, November 14th were given a dividend of $0.20 per share.
+The ex-dividend date of this dividend was Thursday, November 10th.
 This represents a $0.80 annualized dividend and a dividend yield of 2.64%.
-The ex-dividend date of this dividend was Thursday, November 10th.
-Meridian’s dividend payout ratio (DPR) is 19.80%.
+Meridian’s payout ratio is 19.80%.

 Institutional Inflows and Outflows

-Several institutional investors have recently made changes to their positions in MRBK.
-BlackRock Inc. boosted its stake in shares of Meridian by 26.9% during the 3rd quarter.
-BlackRock Inc. now owns 127,698 shares of the company’s stock worth $3,725,000 after acquiring an additional 27,050 shares during the period.
-Meridian Wealth Partners LLC boosted its stake in shares of Meridian by 11.5% during the 3rd quarter.
-Meridian Wealth Partners LLC now owns 84,476 shares of the company’s stock worth $2,464,000 after acquiring an additional 8,697 shares during the period.
-Royal Bank of Canada boosted its stake in shares of Meridian by 10.4% during the 3rd quarter.
-Royal Bank of Canada now owns 6,511 shares of the company’s stock worth $190,000 after acquiring an additional 611 shares during the period.
-Hsbc Holdings PLC boosted its stake in shares of Meridian by 3.0% during the 3rd quarter.
-Hsbc Holdings PLC now owns 14,845 shares of the company’s stock worth $431,000 after acquiring an additional 437 shares during the period.
-Finally, LSV Asset Management boosted its stake in shares of Meridian by 8.3% during the 3rd quarter.
-LSV Asset Management now owns 36,906 shares of the company’s stock worth $1,077,000 after acquiring an additional 2,818 shares during the period.
-Institutional investors and hedge funds own 49.12% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+UBS Group AG boosted its position in shares of Meridian by 19.2% during the first quarter.
+UBS Group AG now owns 2,981 shares of the company’s stock valued at $95,000 after buying an additional 481 shares during the last quarter.
+Royal Bank of Canada boosted its position in shares of Meridian by 10.4% during the third quarter.
+Royal Bank of Canada now owns 6,511 shares of the company’s stock valued at $190,000 after buying an additional 611 shares during the last quarter.
+State Street Corp boosted its position in shares of Meridian by 17.3% during the first quarter.
+State Street Corp now owns 12,868 shares of the company’s stock valued at $413,000 after buying an additional 1,898 shares during the last quarter.
+Hsbc Holdings PLC boosted its position in shares of Meridian by 3.0% during the third quarter.
+Hsbc Holdings PLC now owns 14,845 shares of the company’s stock valued at $431,000 after buying an additional 437 shares during the last quarter.
+Finally, Barclays PLC boosted its position in Meridian by 2.2% in the third quarter.
+Barclays PLC now owns 18,676 shares of the company’s stock worth $545,000 after purchasing an additional 407 shares during the last quarter.
+Hedge funds and other institutional investors own 49.12% of the company’s stock.

 Meridian Corporation operates as the holding company for Meridian Bank that provides commercial banking products and services in Pennsylvania, New Jersey, Delaware, and Maryland.
 The company offers various deposit products, such as demand non-interest bearing, demand interest bearing, savings accounts, money market accounts, and time deposits.